What is a Police Detective?

 Related Job Titles

-There were about 110,900 jobs for Police Detective in 2016 (in the United States).
+In the United States, there were 110,900 jobs for Police Detective in 2016.
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Police Detective by 2026.
-There will be an estimated 7,500 positions for Police Detective per year.
+The BLS estimates 7,500 yearly job openings in this field.

 The states with the most job growth for Police Detective are Nevada, Utah, and Arkansas.
 Watch out if you plan on working in New Jersey, Maryland, or Wyoming.
 These states have the worst job growth for this type of profession.